fornellas/resonance/README.md

 make shell
 ```

+[^1]: unnofficial in the sense that it is _not_ the same as it happens on CI, as unforeseen environment differences may impact the signal.
+Additionally, a lot of code / tests is Linux only (eg: `*_linux.go`), so none of this signal will be available on MacOS.

+[^2]: note that brew install the command as `gmake`.
+Apple's ancient `make` shipped with MacOS will NOT work.

+[^3]: bash must be installed separately, eg, under MacOS, `brew install bash`.

 ### Using gopls, the Go Language Server

 Your editor may already support using [gopls](https://github.com/golang/tools/tree/master/gopls), and you should follow its documentation on how to set it up.
 This may require having the correct go (and gopls) versions installed and available for your editor.
 This can be annoying and error prone.